CEA-LIST/neurocorgi_sdk/README.md

 ## About NeuroCorgi model

-The NeuroCorgi circuit embeds a version of MobileNetV1 which has been pre-trained and quantized in 4-bit.
+The NeuroCorgi circuit embeds a version of MobileNetV1 which has been trained and quantized in 4-bit.
 It requires to provide unsigned 8-bit inputs.
-To respect this condition, inputs provided to `NeuroCorgiNet` must be between *0 and 255*. <br>
+To respect this condition, **inputs provided to `NeuroCorgiNet` must be between 0 and 255**. <br>
 You can use the `ToNeuroCorgiChip` transformation to transform your images in the correct format.
-(No need to use it with a fakequant version `NeuroCorgiNet_fakequant` as the inputs have to be between 0 and 1).
+(No need to use it with the fakequant version `NeuroCorgiNet_fakequant` as the inputs have to be between 0 and 1).

 Moreover, since the model is fixed on chip it is not possible to modify its parameters.
 So it will be impossible to train the models but you can train additional models to plug with `NeuroCorgiNet` for your own applications.